prismmodelchecker/prism/README.md

   http://www.prismmodelchecker.org/manual/

-You can also view the local copies included in this distribution:
+You can also view the local copy included in this distribution:

-  * `doc/manual/index.html`
-  * `doc/manual.pdf`
+  * `manual/index.html`

 For other PRISM-related information, see the website: